MarioLegenda/blue-dot/README.md

         ->getResult();

 If you remember from the above examples, *Entity::getResult()* would return a result of the executed statement.
-But, if you, for any reason, you would like to return some other result, any return data that you return from *success* or *failure* promises would be the actual result.
+But if you would, for any reason, want to return some other result, any return data that you return from *success* or *failure* promises would be the actual result.
 In the above example, on success, *Entity::getResult()* would return the return value of *success* callback.
 On failure, it would return a string 'statement failed'.
 If you which to access the original *Entity* returned from the